SAR-ARD/ERS_NRB/docs/general/usage.rst

 This parameter determines if the entire processing chain should be executed or only part of it.

-- **aoi_geometry**

-The area of interest (AOI) for which ERS-NRB products should be created, it needs to be a geojson.

 - **mindate** & **maxdate**

 The time period to create ERS-NRB products for.
 Allowed date formats are ``%Y-%m-%d`` and ``%Y-%m-%dT%H:%M:%S``.